-If you’re like me and you prefer live chat options, you’re going to be out of luck.
-As much as we searched, there’s no option for that.
+If you're like me and prefer live chat options, you'll be out of luck.
+As much as we searched, there's no option for that.

 STARZ uses an automated ticketing system with its email support.
 You'll receive a response to your ticket immediately, though it may take hours for you to receive an actual human response to your question.

 Interestingly, you may be better off using both systems.
 STARZ gives a special customer service number for those with an email ticket number, so if you want faster results, create an email ticket, then call the number STARZ gives you in the email.